Kyle Calloway: Professional career

+Pre-draft

+Calloway was considered to be a late-round draft prospect in the 2010 NFL draft, and drew comparisons to Marc Colombo.
+According to NFL.com's Gil Brandt, "Calloway should be a solid pro starter" at right tackle in the NFL.

+Buffalo Bills

-On June 8, 2010, Calloway signed a multi-year contract with the Buffalo Bills.
+He was selected by the Buffalo Bills in the seventh round (216th overall).
+On June 8, 2010, Calloway signed a multi-year contract with the Bills.
 He was released on August 30, 2010.

-2010 NFL Draft

-Calloway ranks among the best offensive tackles in his class, and draws comparisons to Marc Colombo.
-According to NFL.com's Gil Brandt, "Calloway should be a solid pro starter" at right tackle in the NFL.
-He was drafted by the Buffalo Bills in the seventh round (216th overall).

 Hartford Colonials

 Calloway signed to play 2011 for the United Football League's Hartford Colonials.

 Baltimore Ravens

 On August 9, 2011, Calloway signed with the Baltimore Ravens, but was waived on August 21.

 Death

 On July 2, 2016, Calloway was jogging alongside a set of railroad tracks and was hit from behind by a train, killing him.